 All staff and visitors to Te Aka Mauri aged 12 or older are legally required to wear a mask or face covering.
-If you have a medical exemption please show this to staff when you enter so that we can let you come in.
-You must leave your mask on at all times.
+If you have a medical exemption please show this to staff when you enter so that we can welcome you come in otherwise you must leave your mask on at all times.

 All customers must follow directional arrows on entry, exit and within Te Aka Mauri.